 Have you ever ordered a design project?
-If yes, then you probably know that the successful execution of an order depends on mutual understanding between the designer and the customer.
+If yes, then you probably know that the successful execution depends on mutual understanding between the designer and the customer.

-Below you will find a list of questions.
-When you answer them, you can assume that 90% of the work is done!
-The remaining 10 percent you will gain when discussing the brief with your designer.
-So, get ready, and let's start!
+We have put together a list of questions typical for a design brief that will help you understand the concept and prepare for hiring a UI/UX designer.
+When you answer them, you can assume that 90% of the brief is done!
+The remaining 10 percent you will gain when discussing it with your designer.
+Ready?
+Let's start!

 - What does your company do?

-Even if it seems clear, do not think that the designer already knows everything about your company.
-The deeper the designer understands the scope of the business, the more opportunities for creativity he/she has.
+Even if it seems clear, it’s best to not assume that the designer already knows everything about your company.
+The deeper the designer understands your business, the more opportunities for creativity he or she has.

 Write clearly and concisely:

 - What background your company has?

 Let designers deeply understand your big goals by sharing your product vision or mission.